PM Modi to miss UNGA this year amid Trump flare up, Jaishankar to represent India instead - BusinessToday

-Prime Minister Narendra Modi is unlikely to attend the United Nations General Assembly (UNGA) in New York later this month, according to a revised provisional speakers’ list doing the rounds.
+Prime Minister Narendra Modi is unlikely to attend the United Nations General Assembly (UNGA) in New York later this month, according to a revised provisional speakers’ list.
 External Affairs Minister S. Jaishankar is listed to represent India instead.

-The updated document, dated September 5, places Jaishankar on the agenda for India’s national statement on September 26 during the afternoon session.
+The updated document, dated September 5, places Jaishankar on the agenda for India’s national statement during the afternoon session.
 The Ministry of External Affairs has not issued a formal confirmation of Modi’s absence.

+According to the list issued in July, Modi was scheduled to address the General Debate on September 26.

 The provisional list of speakers is not always a reliable indicator of who will ultimately deliver a country’s address.
 In previous years, the Prime Minister’s name has appeared on the schedule only to be substituted later by the External Affairs Minister.